 Having said that, how do you actually develop a point of view?
 How do you figure out if the stock is going up or down?

 To develop a point of view, one needs to develop a systematic approach to analyze the markets.
 There are a few methods using which you can figure out/ analyze what to buy or sell.
 They are:

 - Technical Analysis (TA)

 - Quantitative Analysis (QA)

 Just to give you a preview, here is a typical illustration of a trader’s thought process while developing a POV (whether to buy or sell stocks) based on a particular method of analysis –

-FA based POV – The quarterly numbers looks impressive.
-The company has reported a 25% top line and 15% bottom-line growth.
+FA based POV – The quarterly numbers look impressive.
+The company has reported a 25% top-line and 15% bottom-line growth.
 The company’s guidance also looks positive.
 With all the fundamentals factors aligned, the stock looks bullish hence the stock is a buy.

-TA based POV – The MACD indicator has turned bullish along with a bullish engulfing candlestick pattern, with that study the stock’s short term sentiment looks positive therefore the stocks is a buy.
+TA based POV – The MACD indicator has turned bullish along with a bullish engulfing candlestick pattern, with that study the stock’s short term sentiment looks positive therefore the stocks are a buy.